recurly/recurly-docs-deprecated/docs/SUBSCRIPTION MANAGEMENT GUIDES/managing-subscription-methods-guides.md

 ---
 # Overview

 This guide covers various approaches to **managing existing subscriptions** in Recurly, such as upgrading or downgrading subscription plans, postponing billing, pausing subscriptions, and setting subscriptions to expire.
-Before proceeding, review our documentation on [Subscription Changes](https://docs.recurly.com/docs/change-subscription), along with the [Quickstart Guide](/developers/guides/quickstart.html) and the [Purchases Guide](/developers/guides/purchases.html).
+Before proceeding, review our documentation on [Subscription Changes](https://docs.recurly.com/docs/change-subscription), along with the [Quick-start Guide](https://docs.recurly.com/v1.1/docs/quick-start-guide#/) and the [Purchases Guide](https://docs.recurly.com/v1.1/docs/purchases-guide#/).

 ### Prerequisites & limitations